ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Deployment.md

 Before deploying a contract, the developer needs to prepare the contract that has been properly compiled as an .avm file.

-The developer also needs Ontology's wallet account and guarantees that there are enough ONGs on the account to pay for the contract deployment.
+The developer also needs Ontology's wallet account and guarantees that there is enough ONG on the account to pay for the contract deployment.

-Currently, the cost can be set to 0 for deploying contracts on the test network.
+Currently, the cost can be set to 0 ONG for deploying contracts on the test network.

 ## How to deploy

-Contract deployment require users to build specific transactions and send them to the blockchain for execution.
+Contract deployment requires users to build specific transactions and send them to the blockchain for execution.
 When the execution of the transaction is completed, the contract is deployed.

-Ontology provides different SDK and contract development tools SmartX to help users deploy contracts.
+Ontology provides different SDK and contract development tools in SmartX to help users deploy contracts.

 ## Calculate the gas consumed by deploying a smart contract